Adult ADHD (cont.)

 Although there is no single cause for ADHD, there are a number of biological and social factors that seem to increase the risk of a person developing the disorder.
 Children who have ADHD are at risk for growing into teens and adults with the condition.
-Brain-imaging studies show that the brains of people with ADHD tend to be smaller, the connections between certain parts of the brain are less, and the regulation of the neurochemical dopamine tends to be less than in people who do not have the disorder.
+Brain-imaging studies show that characteristics of the brains of people with ADHD include a tendency to be smaller, to have fewer connections between certain parts of the brain, and less regulation of the neurochemical dopamine compared to people who do not have the disorder.

 Risk factors for ADHD that can occur in the womb include maternal stress, as well as smoking during pregnancy and low weight at birth.
 Being male and having a family history of ADHD increase the likelihood that an individual is diagnosed with ADHD.
 Socially, low family income and low paternal education are risk factors for developing ADHD.

 How prevalent is adult ADHD?

-ADHD affects from 2% to 6% of adults are affected by ADHD.
+About 2%-6% of adults are affected by ADHD.
 Of note, adult ADHD actually begins during childhood rather than having adult onset.
 While this disorder is thought to afflict more boys than girls in childhood, it seems to occur in men and women equally.
 About 60% of children with ADHD continue to have some symptoms of the disorder as an adult, and about 50% continue to suffer from symptoms that are numerous and severe enough to continue to qualify for the ADHD diagnosis.
-Other pertinent statistics include that over 90% of adults with ADHD recognize that they suffer from trouble paying attention, more than half have a combination of inattention and hyperactivity/impulsivity, while more than one-third only have inattention.
+Other pertinent statistics include that over 90% of adults with ADHD recognize that they suffer from trouble paying attention and more than half have a combination of inattention and hyperactivity/impulsivity, while more than one-third only have inattention.

 Find out what women really need.